A CHARTER FOR THE RIGHTS OF GOOD TREATMENT & CARE FOR PEOPLE WITH SCHIZOPHRENIA

 Mental Health charters have been produced, mostly for settings such as work or hospitals, as a call against stigma or to confirm rights of patients in local settings.
 However, patients typically form a small minority, and lack the power and influence in such group to be heard.
 These charters tend to be quite generalized, lacking specific standards to address the rights and needs of people who require special attention or are at high risk of neglect.
 WHO Regional Office for Europe and the European Commission published a statement on user empowerment in mental health.
 No charter for patients with schizophrenia is available.

-The charter will cover rights that are important to the psycho-social and physical well-being of people with schizophrenia needing support, treatment or care from the mental health system.
-It will use the experience gained from the formulation of other charters and documents.
-It is expected that, subject to agreements reached by the working group, the charter will include standards and targets on areas such as access to comprehensive and modern evidence-based treatment and care, safety of treatment, and protection from neglect and abuse, quality that is assured, involving patients in the process, respect for the individual and all the elements of their identity, information provided about all aspects of the treatment process, choice always involving the service users, participation and Inclusion in society, covering housing, benefits, education, employment etc., accountability and means of appeal.
+The present charter provides an in-depth overview of the rights that are important to the psycho-social and physical well-being of people with schizophrenia needing support, treatment or care from the mental health system.
+It used the experience gained from the formulation of other charters and documents.
+It includes standards and targets on areas such as access to comprehensive and modern evidence-based treatment and care, safety of treatment, and protection from neglect and abuse, quality that is assured, involving patients in the process, respect for the individual and all the elements of their identity, information provided about all aspects of the treatment process, choice always involving the service users, participation and Inclusion in society, covering housing, benefits, education, employment etc., accountability and means of appeal.